The old workshop in Bøvlingbjerg

 4. Creating the shape

-Once the spoon has a uniform thickness, we need to shape it.
-We first lower the handle section into 165 degree Celsius hot oil for a few minutes.
+Once the spoon has an even thickness, we need to shape it.
+We first lower the handle section into 165 degrees Celsius hot oil for a few minutes.
 The horn soon becomes as soft as leather and is placed in a vice to straighten it.
 We repeat the process for the bowl of the spoon, but this section is shaped using an oak last.

 5. Fine cutting

 The spoon has now been given its final shape, but there is still some excess material, which is removed on the band saw.
 We use a finished spoon as a model for this job.

 We now sand the spoon to its final shape, starting with very coarse sandpaper and progressing to the finest grains.
 There is still some way to go for the spoon, though.